jozan/tailwind/README.md

 is has **zero dependencies**. ofc you need to have `tailwindcss` set up in your project.

-currently it has only one plugin `ligatures` and one utility `cn`. more might be added in the future.

 ## usage

 install the library using your package manager of choice: